StudioEtrange/docker-couchpotato/README.md

 * Based on couchpotato github source code
 * Choice of couchpotato version
 * Use supervisor to manage couchpotato process
-* By default couchpotato configuration files will be in /data/couchpotato
+* By default couchpotato configuration files will be in /data/couchpotato _(You should map a docker volume to /data)_

 ## Sample Usage